tomswartz07/packer-windows/README.md

 ### OpenSSH / WinRM

-Currently, [Packer](http://packer.io) has a single communicator that uses SSH.
+Previously, [Packer](http://packer.io) had a single communicator that uses SSH.
 This means we need an SSH server installed on Windows - which is not optimal as we could use WinRM to communicate with the Windows VM.
 In the short term, everything works well with SSH; in the medium term, work is underway on a WinRM communicator for Packer.
 There is a build step in the post-image answer files that will remove the SSH program.

 ### Using .box Files With Vagrant